 On top of its current popularity as the accent of choice for the exteriors of the home because it looks good and provides a somewhat aesthetic optical illusion, it also banks heavily on the fact that it can exponentially extend the lifespan of your exterior walls and by extension, your home in general.

-In order for you to make sure that you really are getting shiplap that will turn out to be great for your home, you will need to consider three things:
+For you to make sure that you are getting shiplap that will turn out to be great for your home, you will need to consider three things:

-First, identify the quality and material of the boards that you will be using.
-Some rough and cheap boards also market themselves as shiplap but keep an eye out for the genuine boards which have overlapping and interlocking grooves that fit together, puzzle-like; making it sealed and tight enough to keep the elements out.
+First, identify the quality and material of the boards you will use.
+Some rough and cheap boards also market themselves as tongue and groove, but keep an eye out for genuine boards that have overlapping and interlocking grooves that fit together, puzzle-like, making it sealed and tight enough to keep the elements out.

 Second, you need to understand that maintenance and repairs can be tough work.
-Because of their interlocking design, replacement of rotting parts isn’t all that easy.
+Because of their interlocking design, replacing rotting parts isnโt all that easy.
 There may be instances wherein you will need to replace full panels altogether.

-And the third tip is that they don’t always have to come as is.
-You can stain or paint shiplap boards to add in to your home’s overall aesthetic.
-If you want to play around with colors, your only limits are dictated by the color wheel.
+And the third tip is that they donโt always have to come as is.
+You can stain or paint tongue and groove boards to add into your homeโs overall aesthetic.
+If you want to play around with colors, the color wheel dictates your only limits.

 For more related ideas, visit the shiplap ceiling design guide for your home.